ChristopherMNeal/mr-robogers-neighborhood/README.md

 Describe: mrRoboger()

-Test: "It should return 0 if the string "0" is inputted."
+Test: "It should return mrRobogerTranslator() and makeNumberArray() on the inputted number and return the results as a string."
-Code: mrRoboger("0");
+Code: mrRoboger(5);
-Expected Output: "0"
+Expected Output: "0 Beep!
+Boop!
+Won't you be my neighbor?
+4 5"